jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 We can use fixtures to get the boilerplate out of the way.
 In xUnit, fixtures can be created through inheritance since each test is run using a new instance of the test class.
-Here is an example where we create a transaction in a inherited fixture that implements `IDisposable`.
+Here is an example where we create a transaction in an inherited fixture that implements `IDisposable`.

 ```csharp
 public class DbContextFixture : IDisposable